Joe Wright: Early life and career

+Career

+Music videos

 During the 1990s, he worked at Oil Factory, a music video production company based in Caledonian Road, Kings Cross.
 He worked on a variety of productions in numerous roles, including casting director.
 Here, he was able to get the opportunity to direct some music videos.
 Alongside this, particularly on the strength of his short film work, he was also developing The End, his second short film.
-During this decade, he also worked part-time as a roadie for Vegetable Vision, who created visuals for electronic music bands such as Chemical Brothers, Darren Emerson, Underworld and Andrew Weatherall.
+During this decade, he also worked part-time as a roadie for Vegetable Vision, who created visuals for electronic music bands such as The Chemical Brothers, Darren Emerson, Underworld and Andrew Weatherall.

 Wright attributes some of the aesthetic and emotion of the UK rave scene as an influence on his work.

 Television

 On the success of his first short film, Wright was offered the script for the serial Nature Boy (2000).

 He followed this up with the serials Bodily Harm (2002) with Timothy Spall and the highly acclaimed Charles II: The Power and the Passion (2003) with Rufus Sewell, which won the BAFTA Award for Best Drama Serial.

 In 2022, Wright began directing an eight-part adaptation of the bestselling novel M: Son of the Century, a historical novel by Antonio Scurati recounting the rise of Italian dictator Benito Mussolini.
 Mussolini: Son of the Century premiered at the 81st Venice International Film Festival on 5 September 2024 and began airing on Sky Atlantic on 10 January 2025.

 In 2023, Wright was developing an adaptation for HBO of the bestselling non-fiction book Empty Mansions: The Mysterious Life of Huguette Clark and the Spending of a Great American Fortune about heiress Huguette Clark, daughter of copper baron and United States Senator William A. Clark.